jakubbujny/docker-compose-generator-cli/README.md

 # docker-compose-generator-cli
-This is very initial version of simple CLI tool written in golang
+This is very initial version of simple CLI tool written in golang.
+Main goal is to provide simple automation tool for prototyping microservices/tools.
+It's also learning project to improve my skills in golang.
 My dream is to allow simple commands like:

      dcgc tool redis

 generating/appending following docker-compose config:

     service redis: